 KJ: That has to be the exciting story of how we helped get some form of food safety standards up and running in Afghanistan.
 In the beginning, we bought dried saffron from the farmers.
 They dried it on the ground, and the women worked in their own homes as part of the family economy.

-Entrepreneurs will go through so much pain to get what seem to be such little things done, so it’s exhausting.
+Entrepreneurs will go through so much pain to get what seems to be such little things done, so it’s exhausting.
 But that’s what entrepreneurs have to do.

 DL: The women are doing the actual fieldwork.
 I assume the men are in the factories.